Lessons That Universities Can Learn From Corona Crisis

 The novel coronavirus has afflicted almost every aspect of our life: work, social gathering and even education.

-Indian Institute of Management (IIM), Ahmedabad, has cancelled its convocation program, while IIM-Bangalore and Institute of Management Technology (IMT), Ghaziabad, have deferred the same till a later date.
+Indian Institute of Management (IIM), Ahmedabad, has cancelled its convocation program, while Indian Institute of Management (IIM), Bangalore, and Institute of Management Technology (IMT), Ghaziabad, have deferred the same till a later date.
 Jawaharlal Nehru University (JNU), Jamia Millia Islamia (JMI) and Indian Institute of Technology (IIT), Delhi, have suspended their classes.